dylanhhu/cmsc14200-checkers/README.md

 - (While a bot is making their move, the other player must wait)
 - Click on the "Menu" button at any time, to open the menu dialog.
 This pauses gameplay.

-### GUI does these differently from Logic Class
+### Divergence from the logic class
 - There is no support for offering draws (however, GUI does handle timeout-induced draws)
-- Instead of resigning, players simply start "New game" via game menu
+- Instead of resigning, players simply start a "New game" via the in-game menu

 ### Performance optimization
 By design, the GUI displays each bot move with a visual delay.
 This delay occurs on a thread separate from the main thread, so that the window does not become unresponsive while the bot is 'selecting and making' their move.